colorfulscoop/tfdlg/README.md

 Difference from [VasWani+, 2017] is

-- PostLNDecoder does not share the embedding parameter with the last layer before Softmax.
 - Weight is initialized by Grolo's uniform distribution except for layers which uses ReLU.
 For those which uses the ReLU activation function, He's initialization is used.
 (The weight initialization method is not mentioned in the paper.)

 ### tfchat.models.PreLNDecoder